* This is a sponsored post for Cirio *

-Whether you call them eggplants or aubergines – they are delicious and there is so much that you can do with them.
-This classic comforting Italian dish makes great use of them.
+Whether you call them eggplants or aubergines, they are delicious and there is so much that you can do with them.
+This Eggplant Parmesan is a classic comforting Italian dish makes great use of the wonderful purple vegetable.

 Being a vegetarian, aubergines (as we call them here in the UK) are a staple in our diet, due to their meaty texture.
 No, I don’t need a meaty texture because I miss meat, but it’s nice to feel like there is some bulk to vegetarian meals and aubergines are the perfect way to do that.